M-TH: 8:30 a.m.-4:30 p.m.

 As part of the registration process, you will select a program of courses with the advice of your advisor or committee and with the approval of your program director.
-You must then officially register every subsequent semester for the appropriate courses according to established registration procedures and within the deadline dates.
+You must then officially register each semester for the appropriate courses according to established registration procedures and within the deadline dates.

-A hold can prevent you from registering for classes
+- A hold can prevent you from registering for classes

 This process is designed to accommodate exceptional registration circumstances for the student who needs to get in or out of a course but cannot do so on his/her own due to constraints or extenuating circumstances (e.g. not in a major).
 See your academic department for assistance.